stevej2608/dash-spa/README.md

     pip install -r requirements.txt
     python usage.py

+When you sign in to the demo app for the first time you will be asked to create an admin account.
+Enter any email address and password you fancy.
+To manage users, as admin, select **Users** from the **My Account** drop-down on the nav-bar.

 **Dash/SPA** is a minimal template and component suite that allows you to build complex **[Dash](https://dash.plot.ly/introduction)** based multi-page applications with ease.
 The demo application includes several well known Dash demos that have been pasted into the SPA framework